Friends of Waite Conservation Reserve

-Back by popular demand, join FWCR member Assoc.
-Professor Colin Conor on Saturday 10 October 9.00 am – 12.00 noon as he takes us on a second geological tour of the reserve.
+Our last guided walk was a geological tour of the reserve led by FWCR member Assoc.
+Professor Colin Conor on Saturday 10 October 2020 9.00 am – 12.00 noon.
 Colin has intimate knowledge of the local rocks gained from working on alternative alignments for the lower South Eastern Freeway.
-The walk commences with the youngest rocks in the western part of the reserve, before tracking back in time to the oldest in the east.
+The walk commenced with the youngest rocks in the western part of the reserve, before tracking back in time to the oldest in the east.
 Colin wrote an article on the geology of the reserve in our FWCR Newsletter 46_Summer_2019.
-The walk is about 4 km on mostly easy but uneven grades and will also showcase some of the reserve’s spectacular spring wildflowers.
+The walk was about 4 km on mostly easy but uneven grades and showcased some of the reserve’s spectacular spring wildflowers.

 Groups of 10 or more can book guided walks of the Reserve by contacting the Manager Dr.Kate Delaporte.
 Email: firstname.lastname@example.org

 Note: If the forecast temperature for the day is 35°C or above or if a Total Fire Ban for Mt.
 Lofty Ranges is declared the tours of the Waite Conservation Reserve are cancelled.
 Please, check the CFS website (https://www.cfs.sa.gov.au/site/bans_and_ratings.jsp).

 Friends of the Waite Conservation Reserve conduct occasional surveys in the Reserve.
 Friends and volunteers assisted with a survey of Western Grey Kangaroos in the reserve in November 2019.
 See our FWCR Newsletter 47_Autumn_2020 for the results.

 Please contact Peter Bird for more information and if you would like to take part in future surveys: email@example.com